aashig24/NLP_decoding_IVC/README.md

 ---

 ### **Comparison with Other Ancient Scripts**
-Compared extracted symbols with scripts like Grantha and Kharosthi using cosine similarity.
+Compared extracted symbols with scripts like Egyptian and Kharosthi using cosine similarity.
 Identified potential linguistic similarities and patterns to aid in the deciphering of the Indus script.

 ---